 - Confidence and romance scams made up over $1B in losses in 2021

 - 24,000 victims of romance scams alone lost a staggering $547M in 2021.

 - In 2022 US victims of romance scams lost a total of $716M by just 73,000 reported incidents

 - Confidence and romance scams made up $1.4B in losses in 2022 increasing by +40% from last year.

 - Financial losses to romance scams have doubled every second year for the past 6 years (increasing on average by +53% each year).

-- Losses to romance scams makes up 25% of all the losses to different types of scams including investments scams.
+- Losses to romance scams make up 25% of all the losses to different types of scams including investment scams.
 Making it the single largest financial scam.

-- People aged 60-69 are most susceptible to suffering financial losses due to romance scams (loosing on average over $6,000 per scam, meaning that on average every 60-69 year old would have lost $18.2).
+- People aged 60-69 are most susceptible to suffering financial losses due to romance scams (losing on average over $6,000 per scam, meaning that on average every 60-69-year-old would have lost $18.2).

 - 28% of romance scam fraudsters ask victims to transfer money via gift cards.

 - Measured on the aggregated losses, cryptocurrency transfers were the biggest medium of transfer in 2021 ($139M transferred via cryptocurrencies to romance frauds).